-As a direct consequence of permission being granted under Article 113(7) of the CRR, credit institutions may permanently use the "standardised approach" for those exposures in accordance with Article 150(1)(f) of the CRR.
+As a direct consequence of permission being granted under Article 113(7) of the CRR, credit institutions may permanently use the "standardised approach" for those exposures in accordance with Article 150(1), point (f), of the CRR.
 In addition, the exposures in question are exempt from the application of Article 395(1) of the CRR on large exposure limits.

-Furthermore, the application of Article 113(7) of the CRR is one of the pre-conditions for granting additional permissions to IPS members, namely: (i) the application of lower outflow and higher inflow percentages for LCR calculation (Articles 422(8) and 425(4) of the CRR taken in conjunction with Articles 29 and 34 of Commission Delegated Regulation (EU) 2015/61); (ii) exemption from the cap on inflows under Article 33(2)(b) of Commission Delegated Regulation (EU) 2015/61); (iii) exemption (EU) 2015/61; and (iii) the application of higher available stable funding factors or lower required stable funding factors (Article 428h of the CRR).
+Furthermore, the application of Article 113(7) of the CRR is one of the pre-conditions for granting additional permissions to IPS members, which are:

+- the application of lower outflow and higher inflow percentages for LCR calculation (Articles 422(8) and 425(4) of the CRR taken in conjunction with Articles 29 and 34 of Commission Delegated Regulation (EU) 2015/61); - (ii) exemption from the cap on inflows under Article 33(2), point (b), of Commission Delegated Regulation (EU) 2015/61; - (iii) the application of higher available stable funding factors or lower required stable funding factors (Article 428h of the CRR).
 The policy the ECB will apply for these options and discretions is laid down in Chapter 6 of this Guide.